Sanders keeps quiet on Biden sexual assault allegation despite uproar from supporters, ex-aides

 "I am very much involved in this issue.
 I always want to give the opportunity that women deserve to be heard.
 I am satisfied with his answer, yes," she said.

-Senate Minority Leader Chuck Schumer, D-N.Y., has also not commented on the allegation against Biden, while most of the women considered to be on Biden's shortlist for vice presidential picks or the Democratic National Committee have sought to deflect any comment and instead defend Biden.
+Senate Minority Leader Chuck Schumer, D-N.Y., has also not commented on the allegation against Biden, while most of the women considered to be on Biden's shortlist for vice presidential picks or the Democratic National Committee have sought to deflect inquiries and instead defend Biden.

 “In this case -- and your listeners should look at the story -- there was a thorough review by The New York Times,” Sen. Amy Klobuchar, D-Minn., told NPR.
 “I think that's very important to have, especially involving public figures.
 But I think when I look at -- when I see Vice President Biden, someone I worked with, I see him on -- a leader on domestic abuse -- led the bill before people were even willing to talk about those horrific crimes and has really been a champion of abuses of power against women and has used his voice on the domestic abuse front in such a big way.”